adbar/trafilatura/docs/usage-cli.rst

 Link discovery
 --------------

-Link discovery can be performed over `web feeds <https://en.wikipedia.org/wiki/Web_feed>`_ (Atom and RSS) or `sitemaps <https://en.wikipedia.org/wiki/Sitemaps>`_.
+Link discovery can be performed over `web feeds <https://en.wikipedia.org/wiki/Web_feed>`_ (Atom and RSS, mostly for fresh content), `sitemaps <https://en.wikipedia.org/wiki/Sitemaps>`_ for exhaustivity (all potential pages as listed by the owners), and discovery by web crawling (i.e. by following the internal links, more experimental).

-Both homepages and particular sitemaps or feed URLs can be used as input.
+Both the homepage and a particular page can be used as input depending on the selected options (e.g. a sitemap or feed URL).

 The ``--list`` option is useful to list URLs prior to processing.
 This option can be combined with an input file (``-i``) containing a list of sources which will then be processed in parallel.